nfergu/popstrat/blog/bdgblog.md

 ```

 Having trained our model in the previous step we now need to check how well it predicts the population
 groups in our data set.
-To do this we "score" our entire data set
+To do this we "score" our entire data set (including training, test, and validation data)
-(including training, test, and validation data) against our model:
+against our model:

 ```scala
 deepLearningModel.score(dataFrame)('predict)
 ```

 This final step will print a [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) which shows how
 well our model predicts our population groups.
-All being well the confusion matrix should look something like the
+All being well the confusion matrix should look something like this:
-following:

 ```
 Confusion Matrix (vertical: actual; across: predicted):